 The government has now passed a law making it easier to lay people off and for employers to be able to adjust pay and conditions in difficult times.

 The president, however, has moved cautiously, unwilling to offend his natural supporters on the left.
-Many of them have become disillusioned as big companies have continued to shed labour.'Lost time'
+Many of them have become disillusioned as big companies have continued to shed labour.

 During the campaign Francois Hollande had stood on top of a vehicle outside the ArcelorMittal steel plant in Lorraine where blast furnaces were facing closure.
 He promised to do everything to keep the site open.